qais-altloa/resnet50-image-classification/README.md

 Thumbs.db
 ```

+This keeps large/generated files from being unnecessarily tracked by Git.

+---

+# 🛠️ Technologies

+- **Python**
+- **TensorFlow**
+- **Keras**
+- **NumPy**
+- **SciPy**
+- **Matplotlib**
+- **Jupyter Notebook**

+---

-## 🚀 Getting Started
+# 🚀 Getting Started

-### 1. Clone the repository
+## 1. Clone the Repository

 ```bash
 git clone <YOUR_GITHUB_REPOSITORY_URL>
 cd resnet50-image-classification
 ```

-### 2. Install dependencies
+## 2. Install Dependencies

-Install the main packages used by the notebook:
+The notebook uses TensorFlow, NumPy, SciPy, Matplotlib, and Jupyter.

 ```bash
 pip install tensorflow numpy scipy matplotlib jupyter
 ```

-### 3. Launch Jupyter
+## 3. Launch Jupyter Notebook

 ```bash
 jupyter notebook
 ```

-Open:
+Then open:

 ```text
 Residual_Networks.ipynb
 ```

-### 4. Run the notebook
+## 4. Run the Notebook

 Run the notebook from top to bottom to:

-- explore the vanishing-gradient problem,
+- explore the problem of very deep neural networks,
+- understand residual connections,
 - implement the identity block,
 - implement the convolutional block,
 - construct ResNet-50,
+- load and preprocess the SIGNS dataset,
-- train the network,
+- train the model,
-- evaluate it on the test set,
+- evaluate its performance,
-- and optionally test a custom image.
+- and optionally test custom images.

-## 📚 What I Learned

-This project helped me move beyond simply using a CNN and understand how a deep residual architecture is constructed internally.

-Key lessons include:

-- Why increasing network depth can make optimization harder.
-- How skip connections help deep networks learn effectively.
-- The difference between identity and convolutional residual blocks.
-- How 1×1 convolutions can control channel dimensions.
-- How stride changes spatial dimensions.
-- How Batch Normalization fits into residual blocks.
-- How the Keras Functional API can represent branching architectures.
-- How a large training accuracy does not necessarily guarantee equivalent performance on images from a different distribution.

-## 🌍 Real-World Consideration: Distribution Shift

-One of the most useful lessons from the project is that benchmark performance is not the whole story.

-The notebook demonstrates that a model trained and evaluated on one image distribution can behave differently on personally captured images because of differences in:

-- lighting,
-- image composition,
-- image shape,
-- preprocessing,
-- and overall data distribution.

-This is an important consideration when moving from a controlled dataset to real-world computer vision applications.
+---

-## 📖 References
+# 📖 References

-This project is based on the Residual Network architecture introduced in:
+This project is based on the Residual Network architecture introduced by He et al.

+### Paper

 **Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun.**

-*Deep Residual Learning for Image Recognition*, 2015.
+*Deep Residual Learning for Image Recognition* (2015).

-The notebook also acknowledges the implementation structure and reference code from **François Chollet's** deep-learning-models repository.
+The notebook also follows the implementation structure and takes significant inspiration from François Chollet's deep-learning-models repository.

+### Learning Inspiration

 This project was also part of my learning journey inspired and guided by the educational work of **Professor Andrew Ng**.

-## 🙏 Acknowledgments

-A special thanks to **Professor Andrew Ng** and the **DeepLearning.AI** team for their educational resources and deep learning curriculum.

-Their teaching has been an important part of my journey toward understanding neural networks and computer vision.
+---

-## 🤝 Contributing
+# 🤝 Contributing

 This repository is primarily a learning project, but suggestions, improvements, and discussions are welcome.

-If you notice an issue or have an idea for improving the implementation or documentation, feel free to open an issue or submit a pull request.
+If you find an issue or have an idea for improving the implementation or documentation, feel free to open an issue or submit a pull request.

+---

-## 👤 Author
+# 👤 Author

 **Qais Al-Tloa**

 - 📧 [Email](mailto:qaisaltloa1@gmail.com)
 - 🔗 [LinkedIn](https://www.linkedin.com/in/qais-al-tloa-911427330/)

+---

+# 🙏 Acknowledgments

+A special thank you to **Professor Andrew Ng** and the **DeepLearning.AI** team.

+Your educational resources continue to be an important part of my deep learning journey.

+I also acknowledge the original authors of the ResNet architecture and the reference implementation that helped shape this project.

+---

-## 📄 License
+# 📄 License

 A `LICENSE` file is included in the repository.
 Please refer to that file for the exact license terms.